 You might sometimes have to be on call to deal with unexpected problems on evenings or weekends.

 Although most entrants have a degree in cyber security or related discipline, it is possible to enter this profession at entry level or apprenticeship and work your way up.

-- Abertay, Edinburgh Napier, Glasgow Caledonian, Robert Gordon and the West of Scotland universities, as well as Edinburgh College all offer relevant degree courses in computer forensics, cyber security or ethical hacking.
+Abertay, Edinburgh Napier, Glasgow Caledonian, Robert Gordon and the West of Scotland universities all offer relevant degree courses in computer forensics, cyber security or ethical hacking.
 Entry requirements are 3-5 Highers including Maths or a science or technological subject plus National 5 English.

-- You could start at entry level as an IT support technician, developer or network engineer with a National Certificate (NC) or Higher National Certificate or Diploma (HNC or HND) in Cyber Security.
+You could start at entry level as an IT support technician, developer or network engineer with an NC, HNC or HND in Cyber Security.
 You could work your way up by taking further training and qualifications.

 Job prospects are good as more organisations rely on the internet and IT services to run their businesses.
 In particular, organisations normally most at risk from internet threats and attacks are financial organisations, such as banks, local and central government and military organisations.

 Some large organisations, such as BT, Network Rail and energy companies, offer apprenticeships and school leaver programmes in cyber security.

 good writing and presentation skills to communicate findings